-An Honor Roll for each grade level may be mailed to the news media at the end of each nine-week marking period.
+An honor roll for each grade level may be mailed to the news media at the end of each nine-week marking period.
 The lists that appear in the media are based on the nine-week marking period.
+A student will earn Principal's Honor Roll for earning all A's in a marking period.
+Dean's List is for students who earn all A's and B's in a marking period.

-The minimum Honor Roll average will be 3.0 points.
-The Honor Roll is computed on a 4.0 system with a 5.0 system used for AP classes.
+The minimum honor roll average will be 3.0 points.
+The honor roll is computed on a 4.0 system.
 The grade point average is computed on a 4.0 system using plus (+) and minus (-) grades.
-Students with questions concerning this computation should see their counselor for clarification.
-Please see grading for grade values.
+Students with questions concerning this computation should see their counselor